toshivc/O_C-Phazerville/docs/FAQ.md

 4. [Calibration](#calibration)
 5. [Encoder direction](#encoders)

-## Q: How do the physical input and output jacks relate to the apps / applets? <a id='io'>
+## Q1: How do the physical input and output jacks relate to the apps / applets? <a id='io'>

 A: Within Hemisphere, any of the physical input jacks (trigger/gate and CV) may be flexibly [mapped](Hemisphere-Input-Mapping) to any of 4 virtual (software) inputs of each applet.
 The output jacks of each applet are hardcoded to A/B (Left Hemisphere) & C/D (Right Hemisphere), and these outputs may also be routed to the virtual inputs.